HALRobotics/HAL.Documentation/docs/decode/1-Getting-Started/Contents.md

 #### Where Next

 If you are new to our software, we would recommend starting with the [Installation](../../Overview/0-Administration-and-Setup/Contents.md#01-install) tutorial which will get you up and running.

-If you already familiar with our software and have our installer loaded, you can re-run it, make sure **include beta** is ticked on, and you'll be ready to go.

-Thank you once again for helping to make _decode_ better.

 ---
 ### 1.1.
 Projects